Our ecological public charity concentrates on

 The Biodiesel Collaborative participants include City staff, biodiesel suppliers, distributors, and fleet managers who want to reduce the environmental impact of their fleets.
 One intention of the Collaborative is to create the volume necessary to bring the price down.

 Future Collaborative participants, including the County of Marin and the City of Oakland, are considering moving in the direction of biodiesel use as well.
-The City of Berkeley has already had programs using 100% biodiesel for their city fleets.
+The City of Berkeley already had programs using 100% biodiesel for their city fleets.

 Golden Gate Petroleum, All-Points Petroleum and Imperial Western Products (IWP) are Collaborative participants providing the biodiesel to Michael’s Transportation for the Oakland School Buses.